Tenement housing in Chicago

 As Chicago became continually more urbanized, tenement houses rapidly grew in frequency and population density.
 This exacerbated both the deterioration of living conditions and the spread of diseases throughout Chicago.
 By the mid 20th century, many groups including government officials looked to enact tenement reforms, by either improving living conditions or transforming the complexes into more livable areas such as courtyard apartments.
 These reforms were brought out to improve cleanliness and the overall standard of living.

 Today, the urbanization and city planning of Chicago still includes echoes of the previously established tenement houses, as the city includes divisions along racial, ethnic, and income-based lines.
 In this sense, Chicago continues to struggle with discrepancies in wealth and historical racial migration in regard to housing.

 Tenement Housing in Chicago

 Size and Functionality

-Tenement houses in Chicago by the early 1900s mainly comprised either of complexes or single houses.
+Tenement houses in Chicago by the early 1900s mainly comprised either complexes or single houses.
 Within these houses or complexes, single rooms would be rented out to individuals or families.
 These rooms were very overcrowded with people, allotting only about 2 square yards per-person on average in some houses.
-In many cases the houses were not uninhabitable, however, overcrowding complicated living conditions.
+In many cases the houses were not uninhabitable; however, overcrowding complicated living conditions.
 In 1917, one study illustrated that on average over 6 people occupied a single room of tenement houses.
 This generally led to complications with available space and even compromised air quality.
 Rooms were often unable to satisfy the various needs of tenants, as they had little space to spare.
 As a result, inhabitants of tenement houses often washed clothes, cleaned themselves, and generally spent time outside.